hibernate/hibernate-orm/working-5.0-migration-guide.md

 * properties loaded from cfg.xml through EMF did not previously prefix names with "hibernate." this is now made consistent.
 * removed AuditConfiguration in preference for new `org.hibernate.envers.boot.internal.EnversService`
 * changed AuditStrategy method parameters from (removed) AuditConfiguration to (new) EnversService
+* Built-in `org.hibernate.type.descriptor.sql.SqlTypeDescriptor` implementations no longer auto-register themselves with `org.hibernate.type.descriptor.sql.SqlTypeDescriptorRegistry`.
+Applications using custom SqlTypeDescriptor implementations extending the built-in ones and relying on that behavior should be updated to call `SqlTypeDescriptorRegistry#addDescriptor` themselves.

 TODOs